 Dietary restriction is another common method used to maintain weight.
-Very low-calorie diets affect the cardiovascular system and can produce myofibrillar damage, orthostatic hypotension, bradycardia, low QRS voltage, QT-interval prolongation, ventricular arrhythmias, and sudden cardiac death.
-146-149 Sudden death may be caused by the ventricular arrhythmias or hypokalemia associated with caloric restriction.
-14 Very low-calorie diets can also result in a marked blunting of the normal heart rate increase and blood pressure response to exercise.
-149 In addition to these physiologic changes, dietary restrictions cause deficits in recall, understanding visuospatial information, 150 working-memory capacity, recall on the phonologic loop task, and simple reaction time.
-151 They also affect planning time.
-152 growth hormone-releasing hormone is increased; however, levels of IGF I and IGF binding protein 3 are decreased. ^{153-155} The decrease in IGF I, an anabolic factor, limits growth and muscle development.
-153 With improved nutrition, growth "catchup" occurs but is inadequate; children, in particular, will never achieve their potential genetic height. ^{156,157} Also, lower levels of IGF I are associated with poor muscle development, and thus potential maximum strength is never realized.
-153 Lower levels of IGF I are associated with lower bone mineral densities.
-153 Urinary excretion of cross-links, a marker of bone absorption, is increased, and serum osteocalcin, a marker for bone formation, is lower than normal in patients with low BMIs.
-154 These findings indicate that more bone is being absorbed and less bone is being produced than normal, potentially leading to osteoporosis 154 and stress fractures.
+Very low-calorie diets affect the cardiovascular system and can produce myofibrillar damage, orthostatic hypotension, bradycardia, low QRS voltage, QT-interval prolongation, ventricular arrhythmias, and sudden cardiac death.^{146-149} Sudden death may be caused by the ventricular arrhythmias or hypokalemia associated with caloric restriction.14 Very lowcalorie diets can also result in a marked blunting of the normal heart rate increase and blood pressure response to exercise.149 In addition to these physiologic changes, dietary restrictions cause deficits in recall, understanding visuospatial information,150 working-memory capacity, recall on the phonologic loop task, and simple reaction time.151 They also affect planning time.152

+Low-calorie diets also affect the endocrine system.
+Levels of growth hormone and insulin-like growth factor (IGF) binding protein 2 are increased.
+The growth hormone response to growth hormone-releasing hormone is increased; however, levels of IGF I and IGF binding protein 3 are decreased.^{153-155} The decrease in IGF I, an anabolic factor, limits growth and muscle development.153 With improved nutrition, growth "catchup" occurs but is inadequate; children, in particular, will never achieve their potential genetic height.^{156,157} Also, lower levels of IGF I are associated with poor muscle development, and thus potential maximum strength is never realized.153 Lower levels of IGF I are associated with lower bone mineral densities.153 Urinary excretion of cross-links, a marker of bone absorption, is increased, and serum osteocalcin, a marker for bone formation, is lower than normal in patients with low BMIs.154 These findings indicate that more bone is being absorbed and less bone is being produced than normal, potentially leading to osteoporosis154 and stress fractures.